Luksuz/Luksuz/README.md

 - 👋 Hi, I’m @Luksuz
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning and polishing up on node.js
+- 🌱 I’m currently learning and polishing LLM's and Deep learning.
-- 💞️ I don't have any experience in IT but would be glad to be given a chance at it.
+- 💞️ I am currently an intern at AI center Lipik
 - 📫 How to reach me?
 Simply email me at lukamindjek@gmail.com

 <!---